-- How do you think this woman got into the Pharisee's house? - How would you feel if this drama were played out in the middle of a meal you were hosting in your home?
+- How do you think this woman got into the Pharisee's house? - Could something like this happen in your home culture? - How would you feel if something like this occurred during a meal you were hosting in your home?

 Even today there are risks associated with inviting Jesus to your house, because He will send His people to you in His place.
-One family opens their home to a young couple that needs a place to stay between work assignments, and unforeseen circumstances keep the family and their camper in the driveway for weeks.
+One family opens their home to a young couple that needs a place to stay between work assignments, and unforeseen circumstances keep the couple in the guest room for weeks.
 Another couple agrees to host a small group one evening a week in their living room, but as their ministry to the group begins to deepen they find themselves regularly spending more and more time on the phone counseling and praying for the group members.
-What they anticipated as a two-hour-a-week commitment is rapidly requiring the investment of their hearts and lives.
+What they planned as a two-hour-a-week ministry is rapidly requiring the investment of their hearts and lives.